Khud-Daar

 Khud-Daar is a 1982 Indian Hindi-language action film directed by Ravi Tandon.
 The music is by Rajesh Roshan and the lyrics by Majrooh Sultanpuri.
-The film stars Amitabh Bachchan, Sanjeev Kumar, Parveen Babi, Vinod Mehra, Prem Chopra, Mehmood, Bindiya Goswami and Tanuja in pivotal roles.
+The film stars Sanjeev Kumar, Amitabh Bachchan, Parveen Babi, Vinod Mehra, Prem Chopra, Mehmood, Bindiya Goswami and Tanuja in pivotal roles.
 It was remade in Tamil as Padikkadhavan and in Telugu as Driver Babu.

 Plot

-Govind and Rajesh are two brothers who are happy being brought up by their considerably older half-brother Hari(Sanjeev Kumar).
-However, when Hari has to leave home for two months to complete his law degree, his newly married wife Seema(Tanuja), jealous of her husband's excessive affection for the two, ill treats them, forcing them to leave home and escape to Bombay.
+Govind and Rajesh are two brothers who are happy being brought up by their considerably older half-brother Hari (Sanjeev Kumar).
+However, when Hari has to leave home for two months to complete his law degree, his newly married wife Seema (Tanuja), jealous of her husband's excessive affection for the two, ill treats them, forcing them to leave home and escape to Bombay.